ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/integrate-your-analytics-tools.md

 1. Update your service's usage documentation and inform your customers.
 1. It's highly recommended to maintain [an integration test outside AMP repo](../../3p/README.md#adding-proper-integration-tests).

 ## Tag Managers

 Tag management services have two options for integrating with AMP Analytics:

-* **Endpoint approach:** Acting as the an additional endpoint for `amp-analytics`, and conducting marketing management in the backend.
+* **Endpoint approach:** Acting as the an additional endpoint for [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}), and conducting marketing management in the backend.
 * **Config approach:** Conducting tag management via a dynamically generated JSON config file unique to each publisher.

 The endpoint approach is the same as the standard approach detailed in the previous section.
-The config approach consists of creating a unique configuration for amp-analytics that is specific to each publisher and includes all of their compatible analytics packages.
+The config approach consists of creating a unique configuration for [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) that is specific to each publisher and includes all of their compatible analytics packages.
 A publisher would include the configuration using a syntax similar to this:

 [sourcecode:html]
   <amp-analytics config="https://my-awesome-tag-manager.example.com/user-id.json">